-The technology is an enhanced Titanium Nitride (TiN) coating process that is environment-friendly and low-cost.
-The TiN film produced by CoaTiN® increases the lifetime of tools, enabling users to reduce costs related to replacing them.
+This technology is an enhanced environment-friendly and low-cost Titanium Nitride (TiN) coating process.
+The TiN film produced by CoaTiN® increases the lifespan of tools, enabling users to reduce costs related to replacing them.
 It has been granted eight patents worldwide.

 This award-winning technology involves a novel process of microencapsulation of inactivated pathogens to produce an effective oral vaccine for fish.
-The resulting vaccine combines the advantages of existing marketed vaccines, which are increased effectiveness and ease of administration, allowing users to reduce labor and administration costs.
+The resulting vaccine combines the advantages of existing marketed vaccines—the advantages being increased effectiveness and ease of administration—allowing users to reduce labor and administration costs.